Frequently Asked Questions

 4) What is the admission fee?

-There is no admission.
+There is no admission fee.
 We welcome donations from those who are able to give.
 Suggested donation is $10 per adult and $5 per child.
 Donations are encouraged during the online reservation process, in order to minimize the time a guest spends at entry.

 5) What should I expect before and during my visit?

-- Reservations are good for a 60-minute visit to the indoor gardens.
+- Reservations are good for a 90-minute visit to the indoor gardens.

-- ABSOLUTELY NO LATE ENTRIES.
+- NO LATE ENTRIES.
 Please arrive on time.

-- All guests and staff are required to wear face masks over nose and mouth.
+- All guests and staff are required to wear face masks over nose and mouth while indoors.

 - Free parking is available in the visitor parking lot during open hours.
 There is a Divvy bike station and bike racks in the front of the main entrance.
 We are steps away from the CTA Green Line Conservatory Stop.

-- Please be prepared to wait in a line outside.
+- Please be prepared to wait in a line outside as visitor services staff checks everyone in.
 Have your reservation ready to show on your phone or a printed confirmation of your reservation.

-- Your visit will allow only one-way entry and exit.
-Entry and check-in will happen via the main Conservatory entrance on the north side of the main doors.
+- Entry and check-in will happen via the main Conservatory entrance on the north side of the main doors.
 Exit will happen through the south side of the lobby through the main entrance doors.

 - If you choose to donate on-site, cash donations or checks can be dropped in the donation box contact-free.
 Any credit/debit card donations will be completed at a self-serve machine (no cash handling by staff permitted).